CoRuGi/AdvancedWearableNotifications/README.md

 1. Install Android Studio
 2. New -> Project From Version Control -> GitHub
 3. Use the above URL as the Repository URL
 4. Setup your wearable to receive notifications.
-U can use this guide as a
+You can use this guide as a
 guidance: [Creating and Running a Wearable App] (https://developer.android.com/training/wearables/apps/creating.html)